abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 ### The controlled Unitary operation

-Lets take an example that X is a qbit and Y is an arbitrary quantum system.
-We have some unitay operation that is described by the unitary matrix U. The controlled unitary operation is that when X=0 then do nothing to Y and whne X=1 then apply the unitary operation on Y. The unitary matrix for this can be computed as follows.
+Lets take an example that X is a qubit and Y is an arbitrary quantum system.
+We have some unitary operation that is described by the unitary matrix U. What we call a controlled unitary operation is that if X=0 then do nothing to Y and if X=1 then apply the unitary operation U to Y. The unitary matrix for this can be computed as follows.
 Here $I_Y$ is the identity matrix that corresponds to the system Y.

 $$
 CU = |0\rangle \langle 0| \otimes I_Y + |1\rangle \langle 1| \otimes U
 $$

-Suppose we want to apply the controlled pauli X operation(It is the NOT operation or $\sigma_x$ operation).
+Suppose we want to apply the controlled pauli X operation(It is also known as NOT operation or $\sigma_x$ operation).
 We have seen this pauli-X operation in `Ex-4` in the [101_SS_Quantum_Information](./101_SS_Quantum_Information.md).

 $$
 \begin{equation}\tag{Ex-14}